bmustiata/fast-live-reload/README.md

 ## Change Log

+* v2.6.0  2016-07-11  Execute single commands if they refer to `$FILE` or `%FILE%`.
+Run commands through a shell.
 * v2.5.8  2016-06-18  *BugFix* Register `flr` as a script, beside `fast-live-reload`.
 Fixed bug when watching absolute paths, with file patterns.
 Added regression tests.
 Updated dependencies.
 * v2.5.7  2016-01-19  *BugFix* Use `sane` module instead of `watcher` since it uses `fs.watch` with far better performance.
 * v2.5.6  2015-10-27  *BugFix* Allow parameters without values in query/fragment params.
 Thanks `bbasic`.